course page main image

 In order to complete this course you must successfully complete all the following CORE modules (totalling 80 credits):

-In order to complete this course you must successfully complete at least 40 credits from the following indicative list of OPTIONAL modules:
+In order to complete this course a student must successfully complete at least 40 credits from the following indicative list of OPTIONAL modules.

 Year three